 This violence of grace is often represented by human violence, but it isn’t the same as human violence.
 Grace is beyond human comprehension, and so is impossible to represent literally.
 Any religious text is filled with metaphors, because metaphors are the only way to communicate about the divine.
 Using violence to represent grace, art can express how grace strikes: dramatic, overwhelming, painful.
 It is painful because it is transformative.
 Like violence, it is destructive, but it destroys only evil.

 So much of Christian – and particularly Catholic – art does the same trick: paintings of crucifixions and martyrdom, Christ’s crown of thorns and Saint Sebastian’s bleeding arrow wounds, Graham Greene’s novels, The Exorcist, the directorial efforts of Mel Gibson, the most religious of which are among the most violent films ever made.
 I’m especially talking about art aimed at secular audiences, not least because it tends to be a lot better.
 The concerns – both thematic and artistic – of contemporary art specifically made for Christians as a niche audience are limited and boring.
 In movies like God’s Not Dead 2, faith is rigid and unmoving, conservative and fearful and obsessed with perceived external threats.
 There’s a world of difference between “Christian” as a genre and as a thematic feature.
-Singing about faith doesn’t make Brand New, The Mountain Goats or Sufjan Stevens into Christian Rock.
+Singing about faith doesn’t make The Mountain Goats or Sufjan Stevens into Christian Rock.

 Which brings us to Martin Scorsese.